-JTF spokesman Lt.-Col. Sagir Musa showed reporters shallow graves, tunnels and bunkers at Bulabulin Nganaram on Sunday.
+JTF spokesman Lt.-Col. Sagir Musa showed reporters shallow graves, tunnels and bunkers at Bulabulin Nganaram yesterday.
 He said Boko Haram men who died in gun battles with security troops were buried in the graves.

-Bulabulin Nganaram is the main stronghold of the insurgents.
+Bulabulin Nganaram is believed to be the main stronghold of the insurgents.

 The JTF, in a statement by Col Musa, said: 'The Joint Task Force (JTF) between 3-8 July, 2013 dislodged Boko Haram terrorists from their main enclave in Bulabulin Nganaram, Aljajeri and Faluja areas of Maiduguri metropolis.

 'During the encounter, some terrorists were killed in the fire fight, including the main Amir of Bulabulin Nganaram (who was on the wanted list of the JTF with a ten million naira bounty).
 He was responsible for the killing of a teacher and three students of Sanda Karami Secondary School, Ruwan Zafi Maiduguri.
 Many abducted women, girls and children were rescued and handed over to their families by the Task Force.